x1a7x/imageboards/README.md

 # IMAGEBOARDS (PHP 8.4.1+)

-PHP simple imageboards- all tested on [PHP 8.4.1+] this will be a HUGE collection of working boards.
+PHP simple imageboards- all tested on [PHP 8.4.1+] Ultimate starter kit for modern, working boards.

 Why not use existing image boards?